 To get rid of some contaminants we flush 15 liters of our tap water through to the ponds, before storing 10 liters of what comes from the tap for drinking.
 This is the cheapest type of water filter supplement.
 It removes a lot of contaminants which originate in the piping, like plastic ingredients and metals.
 But it does nothing to remove the contaminants coming from the large municipal mains.
 Our water is stored outside in glass bottles in bright sunlight for two days to keep it sanitized, and remove chloramines, but ideally it should also be filtered.
 Inside it is also stored in glass.
 Plastic can release contaminants into the water.
 We never use mains water for irrigation.
 The reason being that many plants do not take kindly to being doused with chlorinated water.
 It probably kills the soil microbiome around the plant roots and thus the nutrient supply of the plant.
 If tap water is left standing for a few days in a bucket, or it is put through a fish pond, it loses the chlorine and becomes very plant friendly.
 Since using pond water we have no more plant losses due to chlorine.

-step 1 in the sunstep 1 in the sun
+step 1 in the sun

-step 2 also glassstep 2 also glass
+step 2 also glass

 Generally runoff will end up in storm water drains, which are also seen as a form of 'waste' water.
 Runoff from rain can actually be harvested off streets and driveways and other hard surfaces, just as rain is harvested off the roof.
 It can be led into swales, or tanks, but contamination from street dirt needs to be considered, and some filtration would be good before storing it in tanks to prevent it going bad.